querkmachine/beeps.website/src/blog/2024-12-10-progress-in-transition.md

 This is because there aren't _any_ drugs in the UK that are approved for transgender HRT.
 All HRT used in this fashion is prescribed 'off-label', and requires individual, informed consent from the intended recipient before a prescription will be issued.

 I'm not arguing for the abolition of the gender clinic system.
-Having a specialist to talk to and receive guidance from from is incredibly helpful, but it really feels like these should be optional and accessed at the patient's discretion rather than being a hard requirement.
+Having a specialist to talk to and receive guidance from is incredibly helpful, but it really feels like these should be optional and accessed at the patient's discretion rather than being a hard requirement.

 Some sort of pre-assessment before surgical procedures take place also makes sense to keep, but this is already true of all non-emergency surgeries.